-Collateral-Dependent Impaired Loans and Foreclosed Assets: The estimated fair value of collateral-dependent impaired loans and foreclosed assets is based on the appraised fair value of the collateral, less estimated costs to sell.
-Collateral-dependent impaired loans and foreclosed assets are classified within Level 3 of the fair value hierarchy.
+Collateral-Dependent Loans and Other Real Estate Owned.
+The estimated fair value of collateraldependent loans and other real estate owned is based on the appraised fair value of the collateral, less estimated costs to sell.
+Subsequently, other real estate owned is carried at the lower of carrying value or fair value.
+Collateral-dependent loans and other real estate owned are classified within Level 3 of the fair value hierarchy.